JohanBZH/projet_iot/README.md

 ## Server administration

-Check in always data settings that the SSH parameters are correctly set up :
+Checks in always-data settings that the SSH parameters are correctly set up :
     You have a SSH user, with a password and "Password connection" is ticked.

 To connect from the client :